-It was May and I was still without a job.
-Almost three months had passed since my last trip to Bali and that meant only one thing – my tourist visa was about to expire so the only thing that needed to be done was plan a small vacation outside Malaysia.
+It was May, and I was still without a job.
+Almost three months had passed since my last trip to Bali, and that meant only one thing – my tourist visa was about to expire, so the only thing that needed to be done was plan a short vacation outside Malaysia.
 I chose Koh Samui in Thailand, where my friend lives, as the destination for my trip.

 It’s so easy to look up a “guide to..” or “top things to do..” for Koh Samui, so I thought I would share with you what I discovered during my visit.
 And yes, I WILL be mentioning the architecture as even though I knew it would be beautiful, seeing it in person was, well, incredible!

 I decided to buy a bus ticket to travel as cheaply as possible.
 A 15-hour journey awaited me, but the ticket only cost me 90 RM ($25); that’s a good deal!
 The trip was without problems, and I slept most of it anyway.
 Upon arrival, I wondered how to get to Mae Nam.
 Everywhere I read advised me not to get a taxi here – because of the local mafia, it is the most expensive way to move around the island.
 I stood on the main road for a moment, looking for something that resembled a bus stop, and at that moment, a songthaew (see photo) offered me a ride to Mae Nam for 80 Baht.